mshsstemclub/mshsstemclub.github.io/index.md

 layout: default
 ---

-The Mahomet-Seymour High School STEM Club's first meeting was Monday, August 26, 2019 at 7:15 a.m. in Mr. Koker's room (B20).

 **STEM stands for Science, Technology, Engineering and Mathematics.**
 We plan to make sciency things and talk about STEM and learn about STEM careers.
 No competition, just fun!
-Meet in Mr. Koker’s room, B20 on Monday, August 26th at 7:15 am to learn more!
+Meet in Mr. Koker’s room, B20 on Mondays at 7:15 am to learn more!